abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 > - performing functions execution in the **thread of execution (call stack)** where each function gets its own **mini execution context**

 - JavaScript is a **single threaded language**, meaning only one thing can be executed at a time.
 It only has one call stack and therefore it is a synchronous language.
+  - other languages like `C++` are multi-threaded, meaning they can run multiple things at once. but in javascript, it's was designed to be single-threaded because it was designed to run in the browser, and the browser is single-threaded. and to avoid conflicts between different parts of the code, and **Deadlocks** which is a situation where two or more threads are waiting for each other to release a resource, or waiting for an event to occur.

 ---